Associate Professor | Art History

 BA, Duke University

-McClintock's current research interests include the examination of changes to art criticism and critical writing in the age of digital technology, and the continued investigation of Finster's Paradise Garden and other transformative "Outsider" site.
-Both projects involve rethinking standard approaches and methodologies.
-McClintock also reviews for Art Papers and writes for ArtsAtl.
+McClintock's current research interests include the examination of changes to art criticism and critical writing in in today's digital culture, and the continued investigation of artistic practice traditionally categorized as "folk" or "outsider" art.
+Both projects involve rethinking standard approaches and methodologies to understanding art.
+She also reviews for Art Papers and writes for artsATL.com.